 Stuart Butzier has assisted mining, energy and ranching clients throughout his twenty-five-plus year legal career with Modrall Sperling.
 His advice and counsel has included helping clients strategically navigate the maze of environmental and mining regulatory and permitting regimes, the morass of litigation, and the unique challenges of complex deals and real property transactions involving private, Federal, State, Indian and split-estate lands.

 Recognized in the area of Environment, Natural Resources & Regulated Industries by Chambers USA, Stuart is considered a “tenacious litigator who gains excellent results,” and is held in high regard by market sources, who say that “on the mining side of things, he’s really one of the top-tier folks in New Mexico,” and that “he is wonderful; he’s immediately responsive and makes incredibly helpful presentations on complicated issues.”
-He has been recognized by Best Lawyers® as “Lawyer of the Year” five times, most recently as 2016 Natural Resources “Lawyer of the Year” in Santa Fe.
+He has been recognized by Best Lawyers® as “Lawyer of the Year” six times, most recently in 2018 for Litigation – Environmental in Santa Fe.
 He has achieved the AV® rating from Martindale-Hubbell and has been selected among those included in Southwest Super Lawyers®.
 In addition, New Mexico Business Weekly chose Stuart as Best of the Bar in Natural Resources in 2011.
 He is also listed in the International Who’s Who of Mining Lawyers, 2003 to present.

 Currently Managing Director of the Santa Fe office, he has previously served as Chair of the firm’s Natural Resources Department and was a recent four-year member of the firm’s Executive Committee.
 Stuart has devoted himself to ensuring that the firm’s attorneys and staff are primed to provide excellent, cost-effective service to clients.
 He is a team player who is adept at helping clients and colleagues pursue their business and professional goals.
 He also helped to recruit many of the firm’s bright young attorneys.